seekdestiny/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Model parameter tuning

-- **Optimization parameter**: Mean Square Error (mse), since this is a regression problem.
+- **Optimization parameter**: Use Mean Square Error (mse) instead of cross_entropy, since this is a regression problem.

 - **Optimizer**: Adam, given the great performance on the Traffic Signs Lab.
 We use a learning rate of 0.001 (default value).
 Smaller values like 0.0001 and 0.00001 were also tested, but 0.001 gave the best performance.

-- **Metrics**: none, just the loss.
-We observe that the `accuracy` metric was quite useless (stayed at around all the time 33%), since it's more relevant in classification problems.
-Here the best available indicator of the performance of the network is really the validation loss.
-However we realized soon that to really evaluate the performance we must run the model on the simulator, since the loss is not 100% reliable either.

-- **Batch size**: 64, to fit in GPU memory.
+- **Batch size**: 64 (or 128), to fit in GPU memory.

-- **Number of training samples**: around 40000.
-- **Maximum number of epochs**: 20.
+- **Number of training samples**: 8036.
+I tried to put own collected data and udacity data together which has around 20000 samples.
+But later I found my own data just introduce more loss so I finally use 8036 samples of udacity for final training.

+- **Maximum number of epochs**: 1.
+I started by 20 epochs but I quickly noticed it takes much effort to train it even if I run it in workspace.
+Then I tried 5 epochs, observed loss and then tested each epoch's model by using callbacks tech.
+I found with data augmentation and proper parameter tuning only one epoch can also provide good result on track1.
+And only one epoch can take 10 mins train because I have only one tesla gpu available in workspace.

-- **Callbacks**: we implement a callback to save the model after every epoch, in case the validation loss was the best so far.
+- **Callbacks**: I implement a callback to save the model after every epoch, in case the validation loss oscillated during train procedure.
+The train time cost is really high even if the architecture is relatively simple compared to other famous CNN.
+So, it is important to save all midstep model.
 This way we can compare different models while skipping the ones with worse perforance.
 This is implemented in the `EpochSaverCallback` class: